-The practicum experience consists of two courses, COUN 6317 (S-L) and COUN 6318 (S-L), completed sequentially following the pre-practicum course, COUN 5318.
-The practicum is the culmination of the M.A. in Professional Counseling degree program and is intended to provide practical experience for students as they make plans to enter the counseling profession.
-Both practicum courses include supervised delivery of direct counseling services in an approved agency or institution.
-Students are evaluated on a wide range of personal and professional criteria which includes analysis of videotaped counseling sessions and seminar discussions of counseling theories, methods, and techniques.
+The Practicum/Internship experience consists of three courses, COUN 6317 Practicum, COUN 6318 Internship I (S-L), and COUN 6319 Internship II (S-L), completed sequentially.
+The Practicum/Internship is the culmination of the M.A. in Professional Counseling degree program and is intended to provide practical experience for students as they make plans to enter the counseling profession.
+The 3 (three) courses include supervised delivery of direct counseling services in an approved agency or institution.
+Students are evaluated on a wide range of personal and professional criteria which includes analysis of video-recorded counseling sessions and seminar discussions of counseling theories, methods, and techniques.
 (S-L) = Course(s) with field-based service-learning component.

-Students should attempt to enroll in the three practicum courses (which includes the pre-practicum) sequentially.
-In order to progress through the three courses, a grade of “B” or above must be earned.
-In the event of a “B-” or below, the course will have to be repeated until at least a “B” is earned.
-The student is responsible for any remedial work that may be suggested by the faculty in order to successfully complete the practicum course.
+Students should attempt to enroll in the 3 (three) Practicum/Internship courses sequentially.
+In order to progress through the 3 (three) courses, a grade of “B” or higher must be earned.
+In the event of any grade below at “B,” the course will have to be repeated until at least a “B” is earned.
+The student is responsible for any remedial work that may be suggested by the faculty in order to successfully complete the Practicum/Internship course.

-In order to proceed to Practicum, students must meet the following criteria:
+In order to proceed to Practicum/Internship, students must meet the following criteria:

-- Student must have completed the 8 required counseling sessions.
+- Student must have completed the 8 required personal counseling sessions.